Chilaw: The visit of Mahatma Gandhi

-Mahathma Gandhi, the 'Father of India,' who has actually visited Chilaw on November 1927 on his first and only journey to Sri Lanka when it was called Ceylon.
+Mahathma Gandhi, the 'Father of India,' who has actually visited Chilaw in November 1927 on his first and only journey to Sri Lanka when it was called Ceylon.
 This was a historic visit - Gandhi was invited to Chilaw by the freedom fighters Charles Edgar Corea and his brother Victor Corea who lived in the town.
 The brothers founded the Chilaw Association and the Ceylon National Congress and campaigned hard for the independence of Ceylon.
 The Corea family have had a strong link with Chilaw.
 There is a saying in Sri Lanka that Chilaw is well known for the three 'C's' - crabs, coconuts and Coreas.

 Munneswaram Temple

 Tourists visit the well known Hindu temple located in Munneswaram, situated in the historic Demala Pattuva ("Tamil division") region of Puttalam District.
 The main festivals celebrated at the temple include Navarathri and Sivarathri.
 The former is a nine-day-long festival in honour of the presiding Goddess, while the latter is an over-night observation in honour of Lord Shiva.
 In addition to these two Hindu festivals, the temple observes the four-week-long Munneswaram festival which is attended by both Hindus and Buddhists.
 During the festival, traders sell hand-painted clay models of animals such as deer, money box tills and 'raban' (traditional hand drums) from stalls all over the town.